huwan/cleanthesis-cityu/README.md

 Please read Regulations Governing the Format of Theses and Sample of the Front Cover/Spine/Title Page of a Thesis (Appendixes 12 and 13 of the [Guidebook for Research Degree Studies](https://www.sgs.cityu.edu.hk/student/rpg/studentGuideBook)).
 See [my-thesis.pdf](my-thesis.pdf) for an example PDF created with this template.

 Credit goes to Ricardo Langner, author of the Clean Thesis above.

+This template is included in **[CityU-Thesis](https://github.com/huwan/CityU-Thesis)**, a collection of LaTeX thesis template for students at City University of Hong Kong.
+You can find more templates in that repository.

 ## Prerequisites